CNugteren/CLCudaAPI/README.md

 * OpenCL 1.1 or higher
 * A C++11 compiler (e.g. GCC 4.7 or newer)

-If you also want to compile the samples using the provided infrastructure, you'll also need:
+If you also want to compile the samples and tests using the provided infrastructure, you'll also need:

 * CMake 2.8.10 or higher